 What is a Pod?

-Annual Pods – A short-term pod to organize an event or complete a certain task would be called an Annual Pod.
-Once the mission of the Annual Pod has been achieved it will be dissolved.
+Annual Pods – A short-term pod to organize an event or complete a specific task would be called an Annual Pod.
+Once the mission of the Annual Pod has been achieved, it will be dissolved.
 An Annual Pod to organize an event would work with the Secretary of Documents to make sure they have all of the proper permits to carry through their event, with the Treasurer of Internal Finance to develop a budget and report earnings, and with the Secretary of Media to help promote the event and report its success to membership and followers.
 The Treasurer of External Reporting would work with the Representative to HWB and the Treasurer of Internal Finance to make sure the money for the project budget is gotten from our HWB funds and money earned is reported and deposited there.

 Perennial Pods – A long-term pod to organize ongoing projects and activities would be called a Perennial Pod.
-A Perennial Pod for an ongoing project might develop more autonomy in its budget process, permits needed, and social media, and may even want to form their own governing body with decisive roles as needed, but always reports back to the appropriate council members before the necessary quarterly reporting to HWB and offers updates for the newsletter.
+A Perennial Pod for an ongoing project might develop more autonomy in its budget process, permits needed, and social media, and may even want to form its own governing body with decisive roles as needed but always reports back to the appropriate council members before the necessary quarterly reporting to HWB and offers updates for the newsletter.

 |Coastal Community Garden at Fortunare Farm||Karin Uphoffemail@example.com||Perennial|

 |Mobile Clinic Pod||Tina Tedeschiemail@example.com||Perennial|